devprashantt/crypto-tracker/README.md

   - How to loop through code using Dart for and for-in loops.
   - How to use Cupertino Widgets in your app.
   - How to check the platform your app is being run on to customise the UI for that platform.
-  - Revise previous concepts by completing the challenges.
+  - Revise previous points by completing the challenges.

 ## IDE & Programming language 🔧